 Generally, without prejudice to compliance with the regulations in force, no indemnity is provided for directorship severance for Iren Directors.
-For the Executive Chairperson and Strategic Director of Finance, Strategies and delegated areas, the Executive Deputy Chairperson and Strategic Director Human Resources, CSR and delegated areas and the Chief Executive Officer and General Manager of Iren, in the event of dismissal in the absence of just cause, an indemnity equal to the remuneration that they would have received for the period remaining until the end of their current term of employment as executives is provided for, in accordance with the legal regulation of fixed-term employment contracts, with two limitations: minimum floor of six months' salary and a maximum cap of eighteen months' salary.
+For the Executive Chairperson and Strategic Director of Finance, Strategies and delegated areas, the Executive Deputy Chairperson and Strategic Director Human Resources, CSR and delegated areas and the Chief Executive Officer and General Manager of Iren, in the event of dismissal in the absence of just cause, an indemnity equal to the remuneration that they would have received for the period strategic responsibilities, payments and accruals as of the end of the relationship have been established in accordance with the law and the relevant National Labour Contract.
+For Iren non-executive Directors, no agreements have been established which provide indemnities in the case of early termination of the office.

-(9) By virtue of the change of CEO/General Manager in 2023, neither the outgoing nor the incoming CEO/General Manager will benefit from the LTI Plan, as they do not meet the requirements.
+&lt;sup>3 By virtue of the change of CEO/General Manager in 2023, neither the outgoing nor the incoming CEO/General Manager will benefit from the LTI Plan, as they do not meet the requirements.